 Although state and federal law allows individuals to carry handguns in South Carolina, the relevant statutes are full of restrictions and limitations.
 Anyone found to be carrying a gun illegally in Charleston may face severe penalties, even for a first-time offense.

 If you were charged with a firearms offense or have otherwise been denied your rights to gun ownership, consider consulting a knowledgeable Charleston gun lawyer for assistance.
 A criminal defense attorney who understands gun laws could help protect your rights and work toward a positive outcome in your case.

 South Carolina Code §16-23-10 defines a handgun as a firearm intended to be fired from the hand and designed to expel a projectile.
 Antique weapons, collectible items, or any gun that does not fire fixed cartridges is excluded from the definition.

 S.C.
 Code §16-23-20 prohibits carrying a handgun, whether concealed or in the open.
-Numerous exceptions apply to this prohibition, however, and a Charleston gun attorney may be able to demonstrate that someone charged with a violation fits one of the exemptions.
+Numerous exceptions apply to this prohibition on gun possession, however, and a Charleston attorney may be able to demonstrate that someone charged with a violation fits one of the exemptions.

 For example, the prohibition does not apply to law enforcement officials, members of the armed services, and certain trained guards.
 The restriction also does not apply in several specific situations, such as licensed hunters engaged hunting, those who deal in or repair firearms, those with concealed carry permits, and members of civic organizations on parade or going to and from meetings.